Han-0/SSL-Server/README.md

 NOTE:
 These programs require the creation of a keystore/truststore in compliance with JSSE (Java Secure Socket Extension).
-For information regarding creating these refer to the JSSE Reference Guide (link below).
+For information regarding creating these, refer to the JSSE Reference Guide (link below).

 https://docs.oracle.com/javase/9/security/java-secure-socket-extension-jsse-reference-guide.htm#JSSEC-GUID-3D26386B-BC7A-41BB-AC70-80E6CD147D6F